googleapis/api-linter/docs/contributing.md

 ## Releases

-Releases are handled automatically by [release-please][].
+Releases are handled automatically by [release-please][] by sending PRs after changes starting with `bug:` or `feat:` have been merged.
+[example release pr][].

 If a manual release is desired, simply open a pull request with an empty commit and the proper conventional commit message for the desired semver bump.
 For example:

 ```sh
 # releasing a minor version